email only to:[Email]

 We enclose three extracts from articles about Eric Hamilton, who served a one year prison sentence in Dubai for drinking homemade wine, and was also sentenced to 350 lashes.
 This would have killed him according to reports.
 David Cameron personally intervened in this case in 2015, and threatened to withdraw a Ministry of Justice contract for building prisons.
 This apparently soured relations between the two sovereign nations.
 Hopefully these articles will help you to understand the seriousness of this matter as a potential international incident, rather than just ‘some drinks’, as it might be seen in a UK context.

-[Your name] is currently unable to visit Dubai due to the situation described above.
-In order to mitigate the position, the local Dubai partners need to receive a [Employer] statement from [Your name] that he has received all of his dues from the company.
-This hasn’t happened; therefore the visa cannot be cancelled, so [Your name] will be counted as an absconder with a criminal record.
+[Client name] is currently unable to visit Dubai due to the situation described above.
+In order to mitigate the position, the local Dubai partners need to receive a statement from [client name] that he has received all of his dues from the company.
+This hasn’t happened; therefore the visa cannot be cancelled, so [client name] will be counted as an absconder with a criminal record.

-We understand that there is a contract with [Company name] to continue to build the Rashid hospital in Dubai.
-Tarmac Ltd has a preferred supplier agreement with them, and they are going to continue to do this business from Khobar rather than Dubai, so [Your name] should have been considered for a role within that side of the business.
+We understand that there is a contract with [another company name] to continue to build the Rashid hospital in Dubai.
+[Employer] has a preferred supplier agreement with them, and they are going to continue to do this business from Khobar rather than Dubai, so [client name] should have been considered for a role within that side of the business.

 Other alternative employment

-Given the seriousness of the above matters, [Your name]’s seniority, the livelihood of his family and the size and administrative resources of [Employer] ( being a FTSE 250 company), it is reasonable that the company respond to the points raised in this letter, in writing, prior to dismissing [Your name].
+Given the seriousness of the above matters, [client name]’s seniority, the livelihood of his family and the size and administrative resources of [Employer] ( being a FTSE 250 company), it is reasonable that the company respond to the points raised in this letter, in writing, prior to dismissing [client name].